 Then, drag the fill formula to copy it to other cells, and you should see something like this:

-This is a nice little formula for searching keyword lists for duplicates because it only finds exact matches.
+This is a nice little SEO formula for searching keyword lists for duplicates because it only finds exact matches.

 Click Home > Conditional Formatting > Highlight Cells Rules > Duplicate Values.